 Relative Source Contribution

-When MDH develops a drinking water guidance value for a chemical, we must consider that water is not the only source of exposure.
-Chemicals can get into your body from several different sources:
+When the Minnesota Department of Health (MDH) develops a drinking water guidance value for a contaminant, we must consider that water is not the only source of exposure.
+Contaminants can get into your body from several different sources, such as:

 - drinking water,

 - food and medications,

 - products that are applied to the skin, such as sunscreen and lotion, and

 - the air you breathe.

 MDH uses a number called a Relative Source Contribution (RSC) factor to express what percentage of a person’s exposure may come from drinking water.
 However, it can be difficult to estimate how much of a contaminant gets into your body from each source.
 For years, our approach has been to use an RSC of 20 percent for most chemical exposures.
 An RSC of 20 percent means that we assume 80 percent of a person’s exposure to a chemical comes from a non-drinking water source.

 This approach, based on recommendations from the U.S. Environmental Protection Agency, was created to assess traditional contaminants.
 We are now trying to assess newer, non-traditional contaminants known as contaminants of emerging concern (CECs).
 CECs often come to the attention of MDH because of new exposure information, including types of exposure never considered in the past.
 Because of this, it is possible that our historic approach for estimating exposure may not work well for them.
 We wanted to see if CEC exposures could be estimated using computer-based models, providing MDH with additional tools to estimate relative source contributions for CECs.

 There were two phases to this project.
 In the first phase, we hired a contractor to review all available exposure models and determine which models would work best to estimate RSCs for CECs in Minnesota.
 At the end of this phase, the contractor identified ten models out of a total of 33 that seemed to work best for evaluating relative source contributions from CECs.